KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 ### The Stack Pointer

-Now again, we of course again don't want to hardcode the addresses in the functions!
+Again, we of course don't want to hardcode the addresses in the functions!
 We want to dynamically know which location the previous function used last, and then dynamically store our data after that.

 We can do this by using just a single global variable (shared across all functions), which is called the **stack pointer**.